Best undervalued stocks ASX for 2020

 I wasn’t however smart enough to focus my buying on the small cap stocks that got hit.
 Returns since in that area have been spectacular.
 It has also shocked me the speed and magnitude to which they rebounded and all this happened.

 L1 Long Short Fund Ltd (ASX:LSF) Review

 Since it all happened so fast my buying was more focused on LICs which also saw their discounts widening substantially.
 For me mainly L1 Long Short Fund Ltd (ASX:LSF), which spent plenty of time at a 33% or more discount to pre-tax NTA, and much larger to the post tax measure.
-This may be a surprise to some as I have been quite critical of them in the past about the fee structure.
+This may be a surprise to some as I have been quite critical of this hedge fund in the past about the fee structure (despite acknowledging the unlisted L1 Capital Long Short Fund performance is amazing since September 2014 inception).
 However in March the fee drag was less of an issue as I shall explain.

 I still own, it is looking like the buyback will be quite accretive to NTA.
 They are going a bit slower than what I like but may end up acquiring more than 5% of all units back at a 25% discount to NTA over a 12 month period.
 That effect reduces a lot of the drag from their management fee.
 Even now after the huge bounce it will still take a while for them to get back to their high watermark and for any performance fees to kick in.

 From boom to gloom to boom in 2 months?

 If had a $1 for every time I have seen the below market cycle sentiment picture the last 2 months I would have a lot of dollars.